NehaDhaka/neha-dhaka-brainflix/README.md

 To run the Brainflix app locally, follow these steps:

 1. Clone the repository: `git clone <repository-url>`
-2. Navigate to the project directory: `cd brainflix`
+2. Navigate to the project directory: `cd neha-dhaka-brainflix`
 3. Install the dependencies: `npm install`
 4. Start the development server: `npm start`
 5. Open your web browser and visit `http://localhost:3000` to access the app.